Thursday, December 11, 2008

 I had seen many deaths.
 But, this one shook me so much that I thought to move somewhere else.
 But, finally I stayed back at the Finsbury Park house.

 Days passed.
 Study pressure increased too.
 I saw Anne and William become busy with the daily chores.
-It seemed Nip also got steady with time.
+It seemed Nip also became steady with time.
 I hoped the family would now get back to some normalcy at last.

 So early morning, we never needed picking up the milk bottles.
 But, Anne went out everyday with Nip.
 Until she opened the door, and went out with her, Nip would not stop barking.